billbring/grapevine/user/pages/01.home/_intro/text.md

 We are a Nottingham based IT support company specialising in IT support for [Education](../../education), [Small Business](../../business) and [Home Users](../../home-users).
 We cover the east midlands and surrounding areas.
 With over 20 years experience we are passionate about IT and the ongoing support / development of IT systems.

-We take pride in our reputation and long standing relationships with our customers.
+We take pride in our reputation and long standing relationships with our customers.<br>
 Call us today for a free no obligation quotation [0115 978 8180](tel:01159788180).